MichaelZhu168/sipeed-longan-nano-USB-HID-Device-Vender/README.md

 I use the NucleiStudio (a customed version of Eclipse), since they already include all the packages like CDT tools for embed programming.
 I uploaded all the screenshots for all the settings.

+For the debuger, I use rv-link debuger. it is a hardware rv-link debuger I converted from a longan nano board.
+Search the github how to do it.
+Of course, you can use any standared JTAG debuger for this project.

+Below some other notes:

 1. the Core timer interrupt 500 times /second (setting in systick.c). its handler "eclic_mtip_handler(void)" in gd32vf103_it.c.
     In this handle, it will send out HID report to the host;